LabShengLi/nanome/README.md

 nextflow run TheJacksonLaboratory/nanome\
     -profile test_human,[docker/singularity]
 ```
 Please note that above commands are integrated in our **CI/CD test cases**.
-Our Github will automatically test and report results on every commit and PRs (https://github.com/TheJacksonLaboratory/nanome/actions).
+Our GitHub will automatically test and report results on every commit and PRs (https://github.com/TheJacksonLaboratory/nanome/actions).

 We firstly proposed the **standardized whole genome-wide evaluation packages**, check [standardized evaluation tool usage](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/Eval.md) for more detail.
 We do not suggest evaluating on a portion of CpGs for performance comparisons.